Underwaterbob/Beetlecrab-Audio-Tempera-CC-Switcher-for-Adafruit-Macropad/README.md

 //DISCLAIMER

+On Version 4.
+CC morph is enabled (and can't be disabled as of yet.)
+To morph: choose a scene you're not on.
+The display will show you you are morphing (M) from scene 1 to 2 for example.
+Turn the encoder to the right to morph forwards.
+Turn it backwards to morph backwards.
+Once you hit either extreme, you are then locked into that scene.
+Scene keys should brighten and darken respectively as you get further or closer to their values.
+Whee!

 ** Up to version 3, now.
 Saves are fixed and fixed again.
 MIDI channel now also saves on set up exit.
 I've added FX parameters: reverb, delay, and chorus mix controls, as well as filter cutoff and resonance.
 I've also added modulator amounts 1-10.
 Orange keys for the former, purple keys for the latter. **